RobZombie9043/odin-external-controller-setup/README.md

     - Add new task -> select File -> select Delete File -> click magnifying glass and select the config.ini file in the following location: Android/data/org.yuzu.yuzu_emu/files/config/config.ini (this step is needed as Tasker could not overwrite the existing file without first deleting it)
     - Add new task -> select File -> select Write File -> click magnifying glass and select the config.ini file in the following location: Android/data/org.yuzu.yuzu_emu/files/config/config.ini (this step is needed as Tasker could not overwrite the existing file without first deleting it) -> in Text box add %text
   - Go back to Tasks and add a new task
-- We then need to set up anotehr task to reverse the changes made to the config.ini file on controller disconnect:
+- We then need to set up another task to reverse the changes made to the config.ini file on controller disconnect:
   - Follow all the steps above to set up the Task but reverese the Search and Repalce With strings to return the controls to normal for Odin handheld play

 Example Tasker Project file for compeleting the [Yuzu config ini changes](https://github.com/RobZombie9043/odin-external-controller-setup/blob/main/Yuzu/Yuzu_ini.prj.xml)